digitalbazaar/hashlink/README.md

 const hl = new Hashlink();
 hl.use(new Urdna2015());

-// create a hashlink using canonicalized data published at a URL const url = 'https://example.com/credential.jsonld';
+// encode a hashlink using canonicalized data published at a URL const url = 'https://example.com/credential.jsonld';
 // encode the input data using urdna2015 canonicalization algorithm and
 // then hash using blake2b with a 64-bit output
 const codecs = ['urdna2015', 'blake2b-64'];
-const hlUrl = await hl.create({
+const hlUrl = await hl.encode({
   url,
   codecs,
   'content-type': 'application/ld+json'